chromafx/chromafx/README.md

 This project is a fork of [Structure.Sketching](https://github.com/JaCraig/Structure.Sketching), originally developed by JaCraig under the Apache License 2.0.

-Modifications and ongoing maintenance by Ho Tzin Mein (2023�2025).
+Modifications and ongoing maintenance by Ho Tzin Mein (2023–2025).

+## Roadmap
+- ✅ **Modularization** – Core, IO, Processing, and Legacy packages split out.
+- 🔜 **API Modernization** – Introducing a cleaner, pipeline-friendly API (breaking changes).
+- ⏭ **Extended Features** – Advanced algorithms such as pixel upscaling, new filters, and effects.

 ## Contributing
-Contributions are welcome!
-Please open an issue or submit a pull request.
+Contributions, bug reports, and suggestions are welcome!
+The roadmap may evolve as the project grows — feel free to open an issue or pull request if you'd like to help shape ChromaFX.